jonathanglasmeyer/bachelor/thesis/src/Main.md

 relevant to the task at hand.

 The medium in which those resources are available is very centered on textual representation.
-Spoken content, hereinafter called *speech media* (audio- or audiovisual media that mainly consist of spoken language) doesn't make it possible to scan its contents.
+Recorded spoken content, hereinafter called *speech media* (recorded audio- or audiovisual media that mainly consist of spoken language) doesn't make it possible to scan its contents.
 You are "stabbing in the dark" when looking for something specific in a medium like this and have to consume it like a linear narrative.

-This means that although lectures and conference talks are a central element to science they are much more challenging and tedious to use for research work.
+This means that although lectures and conference talks are a central element to science they are much more challenging and tedious to use for scholarly activities.

-Being able to a) efficiently search and b) look at the temporal distribution of important keywords in a visually dense way would increase the usefulness of speech media in the scientific context immensely.
+Being able to (a) efficiently search and (b) look at the temporal distribution of important keywords in a visually dense way would increase the usefulness of speech media for study and research immensely.

 One approach to accomplish these goals is to utilize Automatic Speech Recognition (ASR) in order to transcribe speech to text and also get timing information for the recognized words.
-This makes it possible to derive information about the density of given words at a given point of time in the talk, which in turn allows to compute word occurence density maxima.
+We then derive information about the density of given words at a given point of time in the talk, which in turn allows to compute word occurence density maxima.
 This opens up possibilities for compact visual